ankane/strong_migrations/README.md

 `time` | Increasing or removing `:precision` `timestamptz` | Increasing or removing `:limit`, changing to `datetime` when session time zone is UTC in Postgres 12+

-And a few in MySQL and MariaDB:
+And some in MySQL and MariaDB:

 Type | Safe Changes
 --- | ---